-Dock At St Georges, Bermuda by N.E.
+Dock at Hamilton, Bermuda by N.E.
 Lusher, Courtesy of The Caribbean Photo Archive

 Even so, from a technical point of view, experts are enthralled by the detail Lusher obtained in his work.
 “All the tones are there,” Butterfield notes.
 “The photographic medium in the 1880s was still relatively limited in terms of being able to make a photograph that had details in the highlights, shadows and mid-tones.
 The filtration and red ares were still problematic areas in photography, but he had great photographic knowledge in how to handle the medium.
 That’s what gives them their richness.
 That’s the test of someone who had a deep technical knowledge of the medium.”

 Remarkably perhaps, Lusher’s studio portraits were all taken in natural daylight.
 His studio on Queen Street was set up under a north-facing roof, and a glass skylight gave a naturally soft illumination of his prints.
 A reflector would have lightened shadows.